senlin/so-mobile-map-widget/readme.txt

 A few settings are done by default: the scale of the image is set to 2, to optimise it for mobile resolutions; the link opens in a new tab, if I get complaints about that I will make it optional; sensor is set to true as we're dealing with mobile devices here.

+Please note that the zoom, width and height parameters take a <strong>numerical</strong> value only.

 = After adding the widget, why does it show some place in China? =

 Since 2013.12.25 I have added some default values to the widget to get rid of an `undefined index` error.
 As I have been living in Beijing, China for the past 15 years and I love hiking the wild Great Wall, I thought it most appropriate to add one of my favourite spots as a default setting.
 Just use the coordinates that you need to replace the default ones.
 The same goes for the other default values of the widget.